The holidays are known for many things, but a commitment to fitness is not one of them.

 4. Make it Fun

 When you enjoy an activity, you want to perform it often.
-Get back into your exercise routine with the physical activities that you enjoy most, whether its weightlifting, an aerobic dance class or a walking program.
+Get back into your exercise routine with the physical activities that you enjoy most, whether its weightlifting, cardio or a stretching and toning class online.

 Exercise is an opportunity to be a kid again.
 Think of it as finding your recess and making it fun so that you like doing it.